Why It Works

 I don’t know your kids, but my daughter Alicia’s relationship with spicy foods is complicated.
 Our general approach to feeding her spicy foods is the same as our approach to serving spicy foods to adult guests: We ask before we start cooking if they are okay with heat, and if the answer is no (as it almost always is with Alicia), we leave the heat out and offer ways to add it at the table in case they change their mind (as Alicia almost always does).
 In this case, that’s as simple as swapping out the fresh Anaheim or Poblano chiles, which can vary in heat and are hard to predict before tasting them, with canned mild green chiles, which work just fine in a simmered and puréed dish like this.

-- 2 Anaheim or Poblano peppers, stems and seeds removed, roughly chopped (see note)
+2 Anaheim or Poblano peppers, stems and seeds removed, roughly chopped (see notes)

 For the Soup: Heat the pumpkin seeds in the base of a large Dutch oven over medium-high heat, stirring constantly, until they start to pop and smell nutty, about 4 minutes.
 Transfer the pumpkin seeds to a bowl and set them aside.

 Add chicken, tomatillos, onion, peppers, chicken stock, oregano, and a large pinch of salt to the Dutch oven.
 Stir everything to combine, pushing down the chicken pieces until they are mostly submerged.
 Bring the broth to a boil over high heat then reduce it to a bare simmer.
 Cook, stirring occasionally, until the chicken and vegetables are completely tender, about 40 minutes.

 Using tongs, transfer the chicken to a large plate or bowl and set aside.
 Add pumpkin seeds and cilantro to the Dutch oven.